michalsc/Emu68/docs/Options.md

     ULONG bootargs_len = DT_GetPropLen(property);

     /*
-      Now bootargs ponits to a **NOT** terminated character sequence which can be searched for any necessary parameter.
+      Now bootargs points to a **NOT** terminated character sequence which can be searched for any necessary parameter.
     */
     [...]